 The Schedule is intended to cover the lifecycle of records and information from creation through to destruction or permanent preservation.
 This document is intended to be a “live” document, which will change over time to reflect new practices, procedures, IT systems and new legislation.

-Records intended for destruction under the Schedule may be destroyed in accordance with the provisions of the Schedule and when necessary advice obtained from appropriately qualified professionals.
+Records intended for destruction under the Schedule may be destroyed in accordance with the provisions of the Schedule and when necessary, advice obtained from appropriately qualified professionals.

 Limitation of Scope